- Is It Safe To Eat Pears During Pregnancy?

 Pears help in preventing infectious diseases such as common cold, cough, and seasonal flu.
 They also play a vital role in treating pulmonary infections (bronchitis, pneumonia) and hepatitis.

-They are rich source of vitamin C, which is good for pregnancy.
+They are a rich source of vitamin C, which is good for pregnancy.
 A single pear contains 10mg of the vitamin, which amounts to 11% of the daily recommended allowance (RDA) for women.

 Vitamin C fights infections in the body.
 Consume pears along with high iron foods such as beans, meat or rice, as vitamin C in the fruit helps your body absorb iron.